MyOS-ArchLinux/vids/README.md

     --dmenu                  An alias for --menu dmenu
     --rofi                   An alias for --menu rofi

+  Player Options:
+    -P, --player COMMAND     Player to feed urls to.
+    -a, --player-args ARGS   Customize the arguments which are put together with the value of --player to create a command to execute.
+    -e, --exit               don't prompt selector again after the player close

   Scripting Options:
     --print-json             print results json to stdout and exit.
     --print-link             print results links to stdout and exit.